ThanosAndr/ReEntrantLock/README.md

 # ReEntrantLock

-This project is an implementation of a ReEntrantLock with unit tests using the googletest framework
+This project is an implementation of a ReEntrantLock with unit tests.

+Tools Used: CMAKE, googletest

 ReEntrantLock/
 |--CMakeLists.txt